sailex428/SecondBrain/README.md

 <h1 align="center" style="font-weight: normal;"><b>SecondBrain</b></h1>
 <p align="center"><img src="logo.png" alt="mod-logo"></p>

 A Fabric mod that brings intelligent NPCs to your minecraft world.
-Create player-like characters controlled by LLMs that respond to your chat messages and perform nearly all player actions.
+Create player-like characters controlled by LLMs that respond to your chat messages and perform player actions.

 > **Note**: This project is under active development.
 Future updates will expand the NPCs capabilities.